intel/intel-xpu-backend-for-triton/README.md

 pip install torch-*.whl triton-*.whl
 ```

-Before using Intel XPU Backend for Triton you need to initialize the toolchain.
+Before using Intel® XPU Backend for Triton\* you need to initialize the toolchain.
 By default, it is installed to `/opt/intel/oneapi`:

 ```shell